30 Funniest Awards Speech Acceptance Punchlines

 Jennifer Lawrence can’t even make it to the stage.

 We can’t talk about the most significant acceptance speeches without mentioning this famous trip heard around the world.
-Jennifer Lawrence had barely made it to the stage to accept her Best Actress Oscar before she was literally falling over herself with glee, further proving that she’s just the girl next time—who also happens to be a very talented actress.
+Jennifer Lawrence had barely made it to the stage to accept her Best Actress Oscar before she was literally falling over herself with glee, further proving that she’s just the girl next door—who also happens to be a very talented actress with one of the most famous funny speeches of all time.

 Punchline: “You guys are just standing up because you feel bad that I fell.”